James W. Pennebaker

 Ryan L. Boyd

 Ryan L. Boyd is a postdoctoral researcher in the Pennebaker Language Lab.
-Originally from Indiana, Ryan pursued psychology as his “backup” interest after repeated rejection from wizardry schools (dabbling in the dark arts is generally frowned upon by admissions committees).
+Originally from Indiana, Ryan pursued psychology as his “backup” interest after repeated rejection from wizardry schools.
 His research revolves around using computational techniques to explore and understand cognitive-behavioral links, primarily the link between a person’s language what they do out in the real world.
-Specifically, Ryan’s work on the psychology of language includes high-dimensional personality assessment, values, psychological forensics, motivations, and health, among other topics.
+Ryan’s work on the psychology of language includes high-dimensional personality assessment, values, psychological forensics, motivations, and health, among other topics.
 Ryan has taught multiple workshops on machine learning, data mining, and language analytics and is considered a leading expert on the psychology of language.
 He is the chief data scientist at Receptiviti and is the creator of several language analysis programs, including the Meaning Extraction Helper.
 His work has been featured in places like CNN and the BBC.

 Kayla N. Jordan

-Mohini is a first year graduate student in Social and Personality Psychology.
+Mohini is a 2nd year Ph.D. student in Social and Personality Psychology.
 She has always been interested in the way that people view the world through different lenses both literally and figuratively and enjoys pursuing interesting problems related to social perception and mental health through the lens of language and big data analysis due to her background in computer science and cognitive science.

 In her spare time, you can find her exploring the intricacies and beauty of individual differences through photography and portraiture, working or socializing at coffee shops, playing video games, or hanging out with her lovely cat, Mara.